 Allocation of each of these components of price control allowed revenue to network levels.

-Determination of a percentage allocation of total revenue per unit to network levels.
+Determination of an allocation of total revenue per unit to network levels.

 Determination of the proportion of the LV mains deemed to be used by LV-connected embedded networks.